- Published

 2. Structure, Semantics, and Metadata

-Learn how clean HTML structure, correct heading hierarchy, and metadata improve understanding for both search engines and users.
+Learn how clean HTML structure, correct heading hierarchy, metadata, and structured data improve understanding for search engines, AI-assisted search, and users.

 Read the guide